airgap-it/beacon-vue-example/README.md

 ## Run dev environment

 Be sure to have MySQL installed.

+### Create the database
+Follow instructions in /testset/readme.md to init empty database.

+### Configure the database connection
 Enter the host, user, password and database name in the develoment.env file under /config.

 ### Fetch transactions received
 Create a local env file called local.env under /config by copy/pasting the development.env file.